Our Verdict

 Our Analysis and Test Results

-The iSpring RCC7 is a popular reverse osmosis filter because of its attractive price point, superb filtration, overall taste, and simplified setup.
-Despite being an overall simpler system, it is still one of the higher-capacity filters within our review and rated for 75 gallons a day.
+The iSpring RCC7 is a popular reverse osmosis filter because it hits the sweet spot between superb filtration, overall taste, and simplified setup while still coming at an attractive price point.
+Despite being an overall simpler system, it is still one of the higher-capacity filters within our review and is rated for up to 75 gallons a day.
 For consumers looking for additional stages, the RCC7 is offered in a few different configurations, including UV or alkaline remineralization filters.
-This simple yet effective filter was the top performer in our review, removing almost all of the contaminants we used during testing.
+This simple yet effective filter was the top performer in our review, removing almost all of the contaminants we placed during testing.

 Performance Comparison